 There are a few brands that make vegan candy canes.
 The candy canes I use for this recipe are made by Wholesome Sweeteners.
 Their candy canes are 100% vegan, gluten-free, nut-free, and corn-syrup-free.

-Canadians, you can find the Wholesome Sweeteners’ Candy Canes on Well.ca or in a well stocked natural food store or grocery store.
+Canadians, you can find this brand in a well stocked natural food store or grocery store.

 In the US, you can find them at health food stores (try stores like Whole Foods or Trader Joe’s), or if you prefer to shop online, you can buy through the Wholesome Sweeteners website, or click this link to see them on Amazon.